 Seven Core Principles of Harmony in Nature

-In our work at Harmony in Health we have adopted seven core principles outlined by Richard Dunne of the Harmony Project, inspired by HRH The Prince of Wales’ vision set out in his book ‘Harmony: A new way of looking at our world’.
+In our work at Harmony in Health we have adopted seven core principles outlined by Richard Dunne of the Harmony Project, inspired by His Majesty King Charles' vision set out in his book ‘Harmony: A new way of looking at our world’.

 The principle of Interdependence reveals that the elements within natural systems are wholly interconnected; each element has a value and a role to play.